 Although I listed this a stand alone, I will warn you that what I really mean is that you use this book to supplement or you supplement the book.
 Meaning?
 If you have a student that needs extra practice in fractions this is a terrific way to rehash without the student feeling like she is rehashing.
 If you use this book as your primary source, take note the practices are very short and you may have to assign more work or use manipulatives to ensure a proper understanding.
 If you have a student who learns quickly and does not require much extra work then this may be a perfect fit.

 I would be remiss to fail to mention that the author, Stanley F. Schmidt, is a delightful man.
 I ordered the book directly from his site, which is the best method.
-The shipping is already included in the $19.00.
+But you can also buy it at Christianbook, Rainbow Resource, and Amazon.
 Dr. Schmidt encourages you to email him with any questions.
 I emailed him to let him know that my daughter, who hated fractions, started to read this on her own and didn’t put it down until chapter 5, in one sitting.
 I just had to thank the man who created a book that inspired my daughter in fractions!
 He emailed me back right away with a very kind note thanking me for my comments.
 So, if you are looking for an engaging math book, try Life of Fred.
 The fractions book is the first in a seven book series going all the way to Calculus.
-To see sample pages from this book, click here.

 Written by Richele, classical and Charlotte Mason inspired, homeschooling mom, to four reflections of God’s love.